v00vius/cpphello/README.md

 ## cpphello
-An object oriented version of a "Hello World" program in C++ that it should have been :)
+An object oriented `C++` version of a `"Hello World"` that it should have been :)

 ### Compile and run
-To make it working, just download it and compile using your favorite compiler.
+To make it working, just download `hello.cpp` and

+compile it using your favorite compiler.

 For example, at command prompt:
 - using gcc: